ROCm/omniperf/docs/tutorial/includes/lds-examples.rst

 ============

 For this example, consider the
-:dev-sample:`LDS sample <lds.hip>` distributed as a part of Omniperf.
-This code contains two kernels to explore how both :doc:`LDS </conceptual/local-data-share>` bandwidth and bank conflicts are calculated in Omniperf.
+:dev-sample:`LDS sample <lds.hip>` distributed as a part of ROCm Compute Profiler.
+This code contains two kernels to explore how both :doc:`LDS </conceptual/local-data-share>` bandwidth and bank conflicts are calculated in ROCm Compute Profiler.

-This example was compiled and run on an MI250 accelerator using ROCm v5.6.0, and Omniperf v2.0.0.
+This example was compiled and run on an MI250 accelerator using ROCm v5.6.0, and ROCm Compute Profiler v2.0.0.

 .. code-block:: shell-session